<< ARI Watch | Ctrl + or – enlarges or reduces text size. |

-In early June 2013 Edward Snowden fled his high-paying job at the National Security Administration and told the world, with documentation, that the federal government is operating an online spying program called PRISM – Protective Research Information System Management – the goal of which is to intercept, record and archive every phone conversation, email message, credit card use, Internet search – any electronic communication – anyone ever makes.
-[3] Mr. Snowden thus became the latest whistleblower on the NSA since the Bush administration initiated, tried to cover up, then made legal retroactively, warrantless wiretaps – later allowed to stand by the Supreme Court.
+In early June 2013 Edward Snowden fled his high-paying job at the National Security Administration and revealed, with documentary proof, that the federal government is operating a spy program, called PRISM (Protective Research Information System Management), to intercept, record and archive every phone conversation, email message, credit card use, Internet search – any electronic communication – anyone in the U.S. makes.
+[3] Mr. Snowden was the latest whistleblower on the NSA since the Bush administration initiated, tried to cover up, then made legal retroactively, warrantless wiretaps – later allowed to stand by the Supreme Court.
+As with earlier whistleblowers it was Snowden who was made to suffer, not anyone responsible NSA’s violation of the U.S. Constitution.

-What concerns us here is the reaction of Harry Binswanger to such a massive invasion of your correspondence.
+What concerns us here is the reaction of Harry Binswanger to this massive invasion of your correspondence.
 We begin with a few remarks on the idea of privacy vis-à-vis the government.

 You’ve read the Fourth Amendment before but considering how it is being violated wholesale today it’s worth reading again.
 Keep in mind that “searches and seizures” are searches and seizures by the government: